 Have also handled many cases as an arbitrator and/or mediator involving consumer goods and services, legal malpractice, business disputes and real estate, credit card, renewable energy, contract, personal injury and other issues.
 Cases have involved business to business disputes, matters involving a travel agency, medical suppliers, various credit card companies, and vendors.

-ADR Training: Out of Sight, Out of Mind: What You Need to Know about Preventing and Arbitrating Business-to-Business ("B2B") Data Breaches, 2017; AAA Managing and Costs of Exchanging ESI in Construction Arbitration, 2017; AAA Clarity in Award Writing, 2016; AAA Arbitrator Subpoenas: Are they Worth the Paper They're Printed On?, 2015; AAA Litigant Psychology, 2015; AAA Principled Deliberations: Decision Making Skills for Arbitration, 2014; AAA Webinar, Scope of the Arbitrator’s Authority: Granting Interim and Final Relief, 2013; AAA Managing the Arbitration Process for Efficiency & Economy Following the Preliminary Hearing, 2012; AAA Maximizing Efficiency & Economy in Arbitration, Challenges at the Preliminary Hearing, 2011; AAA Arbitrators & Technology: Two Part Luncheon Series, 2011; AAA Webinar, Arbitrator Boundaries: What are the Limits of Arbitrator Authority, 2010; AAA Webinar, Will Traditional Litigation Strategies Work in Employment Arbitration – Ask the Experts, 2009; AAA Webinar, Resolution of Employment Disputes: Pre-Arbitration, 2009; ABILA International Law Weekend, 2008; American Bar Association Forum on Mediation Skills (2007), Washington, D.C.; American Arbitration Association (“AAA”) Arbitrator Ethics and Disclosure (ACE006); AAA Chairing an Arbitration Panel (ACE005); AAA Arbitrator Round Table and The Code of Ethics (2004); International Chamber of Commerce, International Dispute Resolution, Massachusetts, 2004; AAA RI Training, 2003; AAA Web-Radio Training, 2002; AAA Construction Industry Arbitrator II Training, Boston, 11/01; AAA Commercial Arbitrator Training, Boston, 6/99; Second International Bar Association International Arbitration Day, Dispute Resolution in International Long-Term Construction and Infrastructure Projects, Dusseldorf, Germany, 1998; JAMS/Endispute Mediation Certificate Training, 9/98; AAA Employment Arbitrator Training, Boston, 12/97; AAA Introductory Construction Arbitrator Training, Newton, MA 6/97; AAA Employment Arbitrator Workshop, Boston, 10/96; AAA Large Complex Case Management for the Construction Neutral, New Hampshire, 7/96; Metropolitan Mediation Services, Advanced Training, Boston; AAA Maximizing Efficiency & Economy in Arbitration, RI, 2011; AAA Arbitrators & Technology: Two Part Series, Boston.
+Dispute Review Board Training, 2020; Cyber Security in Arbitration, 2020; Case Finances for Arbitration, 2019; Does the FAA Preempt State Laws Banning Mandatory Arbitration of Sexual Harassment Claims?
+2019; Arbitrator Performance and Demeanor, 2018; Out of Sight, Out of Mind: What You Need to Know about Preventing and Arbitrating Business-to-Business ("B2B") Data Breaches, 2017; AAA Managing and Costs of Exchanging ESI in Construction Arbitration, 2017; AAA Clarity in Award Writing, 2016; AAA Arbitrator Subpoenas: Are they Worth the Paper They're Printed On?, 2015; AAA Litigant Psychology, 2015; AAA Principled Deliberations: Decision Making Skills for Arbitration, 2014; AAA Webinar, Scope of the Arbitrator’s Authority: Granting Interim and Final Relief, 2013; AAA Managing the Arbitration Process for Efficiency & Economy Following the Preliminary Hearing, 2012; AAA Maximizing Efficiency & Economy in Arbitration, Challenges at the Preliminary Hearing, 2011; AAA Arbitrators & Technology: Two Part Luncheon Series, 2011; AAA Webinar, Arbitrator Boundaries: What are the Limits of Arbitrator Authority, 2010; AAA Webinar, Will Traditional Litigation Strategies Work in Employment Arbitration – Ask the Experts, 2009; AAA Webinar, Resolution of Employment Disputes: Pre-Arbitration, 2009; ABILA International Law Weekend, 2008; American Bar Association Forum on Mediation Skills (2007), Washington, D.C.; American Arbitration Association (“AAA”) Arbitrator Ethics and Disclosure (ACE006); AAA Chairing an Arbitration Panel (ACE005); AAA Arbitrator Round Table and The Code of Ethics (2004); International Chamber of Commerce, International Dispute Resolution, Massachusetts, 2004; AAA RI Training, 2003; AAA Web-Radio Training, 2002; AAA Construction Industry Arbitrator II Training, Boston, 11/01; AAA Commercial Arbitrator Training, Boston, 6/99; Second International Bar Association International Arbitration Day, Dispute Resolution in International Long-Term Construction and Infrastructure Projects, Dusseldorf, Germany, 1998; JAMS/Endispute Mediation Certificate Training, 9/98; AAA Employment Arbitrator Training, Boston, 12/97; AAA Introductory Construction Arbitrator Training, Newton, MA 6/97; AAA Employment Arbitrator Workshop, Boston, 10/96; AAA Large Complex Case Management for the Construction Neutral, New Hampshire, 7/96; Metropolitan Mediation Services, Advanced Training, Boston, 1996; AAA Maximizing Efficiency & Economy in Arbitration, RI, 2011; AAA Arbitrators & Technology: Two Part Series, Boston.

-Professional Associations: American Bar Association (Dispute Resolution Section and Forum on Construction Industry) and Massachusetts Bar Association.
+American Bar Association (Dispute Resolution Section and Forum on Construction Industry), Dispute Review Board Foundation, and Massachusetts Bar Association.

 Recent Publications/Speaking Engagements: